 The Investment Trusts Handbook, a new 350-page annual compilation of data and insights about the investment trust sector, was published in November 2017.
 The second was published a year later and the third (2020) edition will be published in early December 2019.
 Investment trusts are often described as the City’s best kept secret – and certainly in my experience they are the favoured choice of those who know most about investing in funds.
-As the editor of this brand new publication, I have been fortunate to be able to recruit some of the best known names in the business to contribute features about their experience and insights.
+As the editor of this new publication, I have been fortunate to be able to recruit some of the best known names in the business to contribute features about their experience and insights.
 They include Peter Spiller, Mark Dampier, John Baron, John Newlands, Robin Angus, Max King, Sandy Cross and many more.
 The latest edition includes a seven-part review of the year just gone, 15 in-depth interviews with a trio of top-performing investment trust managers, a calendar of results and AGM announcements coming up over the next 12 months and a detailed directory of all the most important trusts, together with a section on how to analyse closed end funds.
 This year the Editor’s Notes, in which I comment about developments in the investment trust world, will be included in the free e-book version, available from the Handbook’s dedicated website (ithb.co.uk) – all in all, an ideal gift for any DIY investor.
 Find out more here or to purchase from Amazon click on the cover image.